livebcdev0603/spring-boot-microservices/README.md

 - Circuit breaker was implemented using Resilience 4j depency from Spring Cloud circuit breaker framework.
 This helps to degrade functionality when a method call fails.
 Since we are implementing a synchronous call to the inventory service, a circuit breaker would ensure clients are routed to a new page when a service fails or takes longer time to respond.
 More information [here](https://spring.io/projects/spring-cloud-circuitbreaker).

 - Service discovery was implemented with spring cloud discovery Eureka server/client.
-This helps to persist services on the client side acting as a caching solution.
+This helps to persist services on the eureka client side acting as a caching solution when the server is down.
+This can be seen as an SSG solution for rendering the browser DOM.

 - API gateway was implemented with spring cloud gateway to route and filter incoming requests to micro services.